 Whatever the case, a past customer will always return if both the food and service prove to be exceptional.

-Once you’re done using these restaurant strategies to attract customers, you could use a free app to take your guest management further.
+Once you’re done using these restaurant strategies to attract customers, you could use an app to take your guest management further.

 Attracting customers is tricky.
 That’s why we developed the first-ever truly free app to help restaurants improve customer experiences at no cost whatsoever.